 The City's funding policy is to make actuarially computed monthly contributions to the Plan in amounts, such that when combined with participants' contributions and the State insurance excise tax rebate, all participants' benefits will be fully provided for by the time that they retire.

 Administrative Costs:

-All administrative costs of the Plan are financed through employee and City contributions.
+All administrative costs of the Plan are financed through investment earnings.

 Cash: